Veteran actor Vikram Gokhale passes away at the age of 77

 Indian veteran actor Vikram Gokhale has passed away.
 He was 77.
 The actor breathed his last at Pune's Dinanath Mangeshkar Hospital.

 Gokhale was hospitalised earlier this month in a critical condition and was kept on life support.
+He had multiple health issues.
 The actor showed some signs of recovery in the last few days, but on Saturday morning his health deteriorated.

 "This is to confirm that Mr. Vikram Gokhale passed away this afternoon.
 We would like to thank everyone for their good wishes, support, and prayers through this difficult time," his daughter has said in a statement, reports Indian Express.